lostwanderer/Udacity.VRFoundations/Build an Apartment/README.md

 - Course: VR Scenes & Objects
 - Project: Build an Apartment
+- OS : Android
 - Summary : Add 15 models and globe with animation.
 Add 2 spot light, area light and directional light.
 It takes 2 hours to complete.
-The most difficult thing was Camera , detail is on the below.
+The most difficult thing was Camera
-- Problem : As seen in screenshot, Left and Right cameras show only half of eyefield.

 ### Versions Used